gvwilson/thirdbit/fiction/santas/index.md

 "I'm out!"
 Santa Hood,
 her arm deeper in her sack than basic physics should have allowed.[^basic-physics]

 [^basic-physics]: Basic physics was actually quite uncomfortable about this, but nobody thought to ask it.
-Quantum physics would have just been, "Like, whatever, dude."
+Quantum physics would have just been, "Like, whatever."

 "Look!"
 Finner shouted
 as a wooden ship crested the horizon.